 Applications for residencies are accepted throughout the year.
-Residencies can take place within two periods, between September and December or between February and June.
-We recommend contacting SPARC to discuss your application at least three (3) months before the proposed dates of the residency.
+Please contact SPARC (email@example.com) to discuss your application at least three (3) months before the proposed dates of the residency.
 Do note that summer months can be especially busy time of year, with various fieldwork projects and other activities.

 Your application should include:

-SPARC will support up to eight visiting researchers within each residency period.
+SPARC will support up to four visiting researchers within each residency period.